What is the Sports Premium?

 Since being in receipt of sports premium we have sent every teacher on PA CPD; provided all children with a range of different sports clubs – the up take for this has been high, trained a level 3 forest school leader, entered many sports competitions, organised and hosted football tournaments and bought some new PE equipment.
 The funding has impacted positively on both staff and pupils and we hope to improve this further by continuing to provide a wide range of opportunities for both our pupils and staff.

 We will also use some of the money to collaborate with other Lune Valley Cluster Schools to organise and run Sports tournaments, hosted by each school throughout the year.

 The funding has enabled us to enter all competitions provided by the Lancaster and Heysham School Sport Network.
 This year we will enter teams in the following competitions –

 We are part of the Carnforth Rural Sports Network.
 This provides more opportunities for staff development and training as we have 15 sessions of support provided by their PEA mentor.
 This will allow teacher to be supported in improving the delivery of high quality PE.
 We will also be taking part in more competitions including handball which is a sport new to our school.

-The following table shows our aims for 2017-18 and how we plan to spend our funding to meet our aims.
+The following table shows our aims for 2018-2019 and how we have spent our funding to meet our aims.